nais/doc/docs/security/salsa/salsa.md

 #### Known limitations and alternatives

-Due to Trivy, you will get a flat graph of dependencies.
-This is because Trivy does not support Gradle's or Maven dependency resolution.
+Due to Trivy, you'll receive a streamlined graph of dependencies.
+This is attributed to Trivy lacking support for Gradle's or Maven's dependency resolution.
+However, the advantage lies in obtaining both the image dependencies and their associated vulnerabilities.

-Trivy parses the .jar files directly and does not have access to the dependency resolution information.
+Trivy directly parses the .jar files, lacking access to the dependency resolution information.
+Here are two alternative approaches:
-Here is 2 alternatives:

-Alternative 1, GitHub workflow for Gradle users.

-No need to add any plugins to your build file.
-You will get a deep graph of nested transitive dependencies.
-The generated sbom will be located in the ` dependency-graph-reports` directory.
-The action requires `contents: write` permission.
+Alternative 2, Generate your own Gradle dependencies.

 Gradle and Maven plugins for a deep graph of nested transitive dependencies.